AzureIoTGBB/iot-edge-configuration-manager/README.md

     }
 }
 ```
 In CosmosDB a list of these module definitions are stored as JSON documents that can be queried based on name, in this case, "chilleer".
-Imagine a list of modules across the Enterprise stored in CosmosDB as the library of modules from which an operator can choose to deploy the various modules required for the workload.
+Imagine a list of modules across the Enterprise stored in CosmosDB as the library of modules from which an Edge operator can choose to deploy the various modules required for the workload.
 While in this case the module definitions are static, one can implement a task as part of the CI/CD process for IoT Edge modules to update the CosmosDB document with the latest version of the docker container for each of the modules, thereby when the next time IoT edge deployment happens, the latest version of the docker containers is applied.

-The REST API is currently implemented as a HTTP Trigger, however it can be updated to support Azure Service Bus as the input trigger for fleet deployment.
+The REST API is currently implemented as a HTTP Trigger, however it can be using reliable messaging services such as [Azure Service Bus](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-messaging-overview) as the input trigger for fleet deployment as described in this image.
 ![Fleet Flow](./media/IoTEdgeFleetflow.png)

 ## Deploying the Solution